blka/bashflix/README.md

 # bashflix
-Watch movies and TV shows on Mac OS X and Linux, with subtitles, instantaneously.
+Bash script to watch movies and TV shows on Mac OS X and Linux, with subtitles, instantaneously.
 Just give the name, quickly grab your popcorn and have fun!

 ![](https://media.giphy.com/media/mACRrW4R25kuQLexXn/giphy.gif)